comnetsAD/zeus/README.md

 Once installed, the command to run the server is:  `sudo ./bftpd -D -c bftpd.conf`

 ## Running the experiment
-Finally, once Mahimahi and the application server are ready, we can run the experiments using `run_exp.py`.
+Finally, once Mahimahi and the application server are ready, we can run the experiments using `run_exp.py` after updating the bftpd information in `run.py`.
 The current version of this repository is configured for protocols that are available in Linux in net.ipv4.tcp_available_congestion_control.
 Other protocols that are available as pluggable linux kernel modules can be added directly.
 For protocols that are not available as kernel modules, the code needs to be modified to run the application server and client program that supports the new protocol.

 ## Results